rarelygoeshere/WordleWeb/README.md

 [DontWordle](https://dontwordle.com/) - A complete opposite of Wordle.

-[Dordle](https://dordlegame.io/) -  Wordle with two words to guess instead of just one.

 [Duotrigordle](https://duotrigordle.com/#) - Wordle but you have to guess 32 words in 37 tries.